Info Centre

 Disconaut AAA "Means of Flight - an alphabet for autonomous astronauts",

 Laura Liverani "Mondo Astronauta ‹ portraits of the AAA".
-Films and
+Films and video

 from Tim Flitcroft, Deane Thomas, Lisa DiLillo and more.